 - 12-unit course: A$36.75

 For example, a student enrolled in 4 x 12 unit courses will pay A$147.00

 Higher Degree by Research students will pay a flat SSAF charge:

-* Students in the following categories will pay A$0 SSAF in 2016:
+* Students in the following categories will pay A$0 (zero) SSAF in 2017: